GregBaughDev/RisoPrompt/README.md

 - Update model and API key easily
 - Copy conversations to the clipboard

 On loading up the application you'll be prompted to store the model you want to use (example format: `models/gemini-2.0-flash`) and your api key (accessed from your Google Gemini API keys).
-I'm working on adding all the models to a dropdown so you don't need to manually add it.
 This is then stored in the embedded DB and you can update it through the `Model` option.

 I've been learning C++ in my spare time and wanted to learn how to build a GUI application with Qt.
 I also wanted my own interface for interacting with LLMs on my machine.